digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   <https://en.wikipedia.org/wiki/Rounding#Round_half_to_even>`_ (where
   `n` is given as the type parameter).
 The type parameters `α₁`, `α₂`, `α` define the scale of the first input, the second input, and the output, respectively.
-Throws an error in case of overflow.
+Throws an ``ArithmeticError`` exception if the second argument is ``0.0`` or if the computation overflow.

 * ``CAST_NUMERIC : ∀ (α₁, α₂: nat) .
 'Numeric' α₁ → 'Numeric' α₂``

   Converts a decimal of scale `α₁` to a decimal scale `α₂` while keeping the value the same.
-Throws an exception in case of overflow or precision loss.
+Throws an ``ArithmeticError`` exception in case of overflow or precision loss.

 * ``SHIFT_NUMERIC : ∀ (α₁, α₂: nat) .
 'Numeric' α₁ → 'Numeric' α₂``

   Converts a decimal of scale `α₁` to a decimal scale `α₂` to another by shifting the decimal point.
-Thus the ouput will be equal to the input multiplied by `1E(α₁-α₂)`.
+Thus the output will be equal to the input multiplied by `1E(α₁-α₂)`.

 * ``LESS_EQ_NUMERIC : ∀ (α : nat) .
 'Numeric' α → 'Numeric' α → 'Bool'``